 Quarry Lake is one of the most beloved recreation spots in all of Canmore, Alberta.
 The transformation of a former open-pit coal mine into a beautiful lake surrounded by forest and stunning mountains is an incredible reclamation success story.

 Today, visiting Quarry Lake is one of the most popular things to do in Canmore.
-While there are plenty of things to do at Quarry Lake, there are also plenty of things to do around the area.
-Here we’ll share everything you should know about Quarry Lake!
+There’s plenty of things to do at Quarry Lake, and it also makes a great starting point for nearby walks, hikes, biking trails and scenic viewpoints.
+Here’s what to know before you go to Quarry Lake.

 This post contains compensated links.